KajaBraz/EURO2020-PerformanceAnalysis/README.md

 # FootballScorersAnalysis
+Statistics regarding goals and assists during the major competitions hold on the completion of the 2020/2021 football season: UEFA2020 and Copa America 2021.
-Statistics regarding scored goals during the UEFA2020 tournament from different perspectives (by player, by country, by club, by league, by age, and by height): https://kajabraz.github.io/FootballScorersAnalysis/
+The data are presented on charts from different perspectives (by player, by country, by club, by league, by age, and by height): https://kajabraz.github.io/FootballScorersAnalysis/

 ![obraz](https://user-images.githubusercontent.com/58611238/125866631-e2869225-0280-4c44-b0d2-49958d903e44.png)